cloudify-cosmo/docs.getcloudify.org/content/using_cloudify/manager_webui/_index.md

 +++
-title = "Cloudify Manager Web Interface" description = ""
+title = "Using the Cloudify Console" description = ""
 weight = 1
 alwaysopen = false